ingenii-solutions/azure-data-factory-initial-repository/Pipeline_Generation.md

 ## Adding or updating a data source

 In this repository you can create the configurations that the [Ingenii Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator) package will read to create the pipelines and other Data Factory objects to pull data in.
-Every `.json` file in the `pipeline_generation` folder corresponds to an individual data source; several tables can be defined in one `.json` file.
+Every `.json` file in the `adfg_configs` folder corresponds to an individual data source; several tables can be defined in one `.json` file.
 The steps to follow are:

 1. Check the [Azure Data Factory Generator documentation](https://github.com/ingenii-solutions/azure-data-factory-generator/blob/main/docs/user/Usage.md) to see if it supports the type of connector you need to use, such as SFTP or a type of API call.
 If it's not there, please [raise an issue on the GitHib page](https://github.com/ingenii-solutions/azure-data-factory-generator/issues) so we know to add it in.
 2. Create any external required resources, such as adding a password to the relevant Azure Key Vault so that the pipelines can access it.
 What each pipeline requires is detailed in the [Azure Data Factory Generator documentation](https://github.com/ingenii-solutions/azure-data-factory-generator/blob/main/docs/user/Usage.md).